nickgkan/butd_detr/README.md

 ## Usage

-- `sh scripts/train_test_det.sh` to train/test BEAUTY-DETR.
+- `sh scripts/train_test_det.sh` to train/test BUTD-DETR.
 You need to modify the script by providing `DATA_ROOT`.

-- `sh scripts/train_test_cls.sh` to train/test BEAUTY-DETR with ground-truth boxes (not classes).
+- `sh scripts/train_test_cls.sh` to train/test BUTD-DETR with ground-truth boxes (not classes).
 Again, you need to modify the script by providing `DATA_ROOT`.

 The above scripts will run training and evaluation on SR3D.
 You can edit the following to customize training: